not available

 After the restoration of democracy, Greece's stability and economic prosperity improved significantly.
 Greece rejoined NATO in 1980, joined the European Union in 1981 and adopted the euro as its currency in 2001.

-I will visitted Greece in juli 2015
+I have visited Greece in juli 2015

 Delphi